-Female-Controlled Barrier Methods: Forgotten but Not Gone
+Female-Controlled Vaginal Barrier Methods: Forgotten but Not Gone

-From the Early 1900s Through Today
+Vaginal Barrier Methods From the Early 1900s Through Today

-When Margaret Sanger coined the term in the early 1900s, "birth control" meant the diaphragm, a soft rubber dome that’s placed in the vagina to block sperm.
+When Margaret Sanger coined the term in the early 1900s, “birth control” meant the diaphragm, a soft rubber dome that’s placed in the vagina to block sperm.
 In 1916, Sanger was arrested and jailed for telling women how to use a diaphragm.
 In 1936, after years of court battles, physician–prescribed birth control was legalized in the United States.
 Diaphragm use became widespread until the 1950s, when the Pill, the first hormonal contraceptive, began replacing the diaphragm.
-Intrauterine devices (IUDs) and various hormonal methods followed, and vaginal barriers slipped into oblivion.
+Intrauterine devices (IUDs) and various hormonal methods followed, and vaginal barriers slipped out of focus.

 During the 1970s and 1980s, however, young people sought a non-hormonal, female-controlled method that allowed them to experience their natural menstrual cycles.
-They became interested in old-fashioned methods their mothers might have used and—through word-of-mouth and feminist publications—vaginal barriers became popular again.
+They became interested in old-fashioned methods their mothers might have used, and—through word-of-mouth and feminist publications—vaginal barriers became popular again.

 Benefits of Vaginal Barrier Methods